-Our audit methodology, is based on the requirements of the International Standards on Auditing (ISAs).
-The methodology is set out in KPMG International's KPMG Audit Manual (KAM) and includes additional requirements that go beyond the ISAs and which KPMG believes enhance the quality of our audits.
+Our audit methodology is based on the requirements of the International Standards on Auditing (ISAs).
+The methodology is set out in KPMG International's KPMG Audit Manual (KAM) and includes additional requirements that go beyond the ISAs and that KPMG believes enhance the quality of our audits.
 Our methodology also includes requirements in the Danish Auditors Act.

-Our audit methodology is supported by eAudit, our electronic audit tool, which provides our auditors with the methodology, guidance and industry knowledge needed to perform efficient high-quality audits.
+Our audit methodology is supported by eAudIT, our electronic audit tool, which provides our auditors with the methodology, guidance and industry knowledge needed to perform efficient, high-quality audits.

-eAudit's activity-based workflow provides engagement teams with ready access to relevant information at the right time throughout the audit, thereby enhancing effectiveness and efficiency and delivering value to stakeholders.
+eAudIT's activity-based workflow provides engagement teams with ready access to relevant information at the right time throughout the audit, thereby enhancing effectiveness and efficiency and delivering value to stakeholders.

 KAM contains, among other things, procedures intended to identify and assess the risk of material misstatement and procedures to respond to those assessed risks.
-Our methodology encourages engagement teams to exercise professional scepticism in all aspects of planning and performing an audit.
-The methodology encourages use of specialists when appropriate and also requires involvement of relevant specialists in the core audit engagement team when certain criteria are met.
+Our methodology encourages engagement teams to exercise professional skepticism in all aspects of planning and performing an audit.
+The methodology encourages use of specialists when appropriate, and also requires involvement of relevant specialists in the core audit engagement team when certain criteria are met or where the audit team considers it appropriate or necessary.

-KAM includes the implementation of quality control procedures at the engagement level that provides us with reasonable assurance that our engagements comply with the relevant professional, legal, regulatory, and KPMG requirements.
+KAM includes the implementation of quality control procedures at the engagement level that provides us with reasonable assurance that our engagements comply with the relevant professional, legal, regulatory and KPMG requirements.

-The policies and procedures set out in KAM are specific to audits and supplement the policies and procedures set out in the Global Quality & Risk Management Manual (GQ&RMM), that is applicable to all KPMG member firms, functions and personnel.
+The policies and procedures set out in KAM are specific to audits and supplement the policies and procedures set out in the Global Quality & Risk Management Manual (GQ&RMM) that is applicable to all KPMG member firms, functions and personnel.